lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-13.md

 parent: uol-discrete-mathematics
 ---

-# Week 13 - Topic 07 A. Graphs

-## Lesson 7.1 - Introduction to graph theory: basic concepts
+## 7.1 - Introduction to graph theory: basic concepts

 * Definition of a graph.
     * Introduction